I’ve been experimenting with the peloton strive score for the last month (it’s been insane but in a good way).

 For example, if you train at 70% of your maximum heart rate for 10 minutes, your strive score will be 6 (0.3 points x 2 x 10 minutes).

 This is a similar metric that is used in the Orangetheory classes called Splat Points.

-The difference between peloton strive score and Orangetheory splat points is that strive score gives you an overall breakdown of how hard you train across all 5 heart rate zones.
-The Orangetheory splat points indicate minutes spent in zones orange and red.
+- strive score gives you an overall breakdown of how hard you train across all 5 heart rate zones.

-In other words, each heart rate zone comes with specific training adaptations that are necessary for a variety of fitness goals.
+Instead, it should consist of a combination of different heart rate zones, as each has specific training adaptations that are necessary for a variety of fitness goals.

 Here is the comparison table between the Orangetheory and Peloton zones.

 |Peloton Heart Rate Zones||Orangetheory Zones|

 |Zone 1 (65% of MHR)||Grey Zone (50-60% of MHR)|